quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/twitter-data.md

 4. Click `Deploy`.

     This service receives data from Twitter and streams it to the `twitter-data` topic.
+You can verify this by clicking the `Twitter Data - Source` service in the pipeline and then viewing the `Logs` or `Messages` tab.
+It's recommended once you've verified the service is working, you stop the service, and continue with the tutorial.

 !!! note
     The default Twitter search criteria is looking for Bitcoin tweets, it's a high traffic subject and great for the demo.
 However, because of the volume of Bitcoin tweets it will use up your Twitter Developer Account credits in a matter of days.
 So stop the Twitter feed when you're finished with it.